micmejia/bible-dump/AMPC/Matthew/Matt 9.md

-And behold, they brought to Him a man paralyzed _and_ prostrated by illness, lying on a sleeping pad; and when Jesus saw their faith, He said to the paralyzed man, Take courage, son; your sins are forgiven _and_ the [^a]penalty remitted.
+And behold, they brought to Him a man paralyzed _and_ prostrated by illness, lying on a sleeping pad; and when Jesus saw their faith, He said to the paralyzed man, Take courage, son; your sins are forgiven _and_ the penalty remitted.